Coronavirus - latest information6 May 2020 By Sam Setchell

 As a diocese, we are following the guidance from the Church of England.
 You can find this at www.churchofengland.org/coronavirus - please check it regularly as it is updated constantly.

-All Church of England churches must now close with immediate effect in line with the Government’s instructions.
+All Church of England churches are closed to the public in line with the Government’s instructions.

 There should be no weddings or baptisms and funerals should only take place at the crematorium or at the graveside.